This article contains affiliate links. If you use these links to buy something, we may earn a commission.

 And while you might be tempted to stick to what’s been tried and tested already, don’t be afraid to spice things up with more alternative party ideas like these ones!
 Undoubtedly, they’ll be a great hit with your team.

-This article is an updated version of an earlier article originally published on 1 December 2016.
+This article is an update of an earlier version published on 1 December 2016.